fabiliima/javascript-encrypt/README.md

 # Hello, Welcome to my project.
 I developed using javascript, html and css.

 ### This project is an encryptor and decryptor that does not accept special characters.
-You also have the option to copy the content to the clipboard.I developed it as a response to the challenge proposed by Alura in completing the first module of the Front-End Training.
+You also have the option to copy the text to the clipboard.I developed it as a response to the challenge proposed by Alura to finish the first module of the Front-End Course.

 ### Link Projeto publicado: https://javascript-encrypt.vercel.app/